msrks/CarND-Advanced-Lane-Lines/writeup_template.md

 <img src="./output_images/test2_undist_for_submission.jpg" width="700">

----

 #### 2. how to create a thresholded binary image.

 The code for this step is contained in `2_Thresholding.ipynb` .
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # 5).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at cell # 5).

 <img src="./output_images/test2_threshold_for_submission.jpg" width="700">